alvinkwan1214/Puzzle-Solver/README.md

-Code to solve Puzzle in the game Exponential Idle.
+Code to solve the Puzzle in the game - Exponential Idle.

-Note: the files and code are not well documented as it is only for persoanal use.
+Note: The files and code are not tidy and well documented as it is only for persoanal use.